Rauemi | Resources

 - Matike Mai Aotearoa (2016) He Whakaaro Here Whakaumu Mō Aotearoa: The Report of Matike Mai Aotearoa-The Independent Working Group on Constitutional Transformation Report of extensive discussions in Te Ao Māori regarding Te Tiriti-honouring constitutional arrangements.

-- Mead, H. M. (2003) Tikanga Māori: Living by Māori values.
+- Mead, H. M. (2016) Tikanga Māori: Living by Māori values.
+(Revised ed.)
 Wellington: Huia.
-Exploration of Māori cultural valuesand practices.
+Exploration of Māori cultural values and practices.

 - Network Waitangi.
 (2018) The Treaty of Waitangi – questions and answers Accessible answers to the most commonly asked questions.